 Senior Research Fellow

-Susie is a Senior Research Fellow in the CELS-Oxford research group at the Wellcome Centre for Human Genetics.
-She is affiliated to the UK’s National Centre for Research Methods (NCRM) and is an Honorary Researcher at the University of the Witwatersrand, South Africa.
+Susie is a Senior Research Fellow in the CELS-Oxford research group at the Wellcome Centre for Human Genetics and a Research Fellow in the Centre for Personalised Medicine.
+She is also affiliated to the UK’s National Centre for Research Methods (NCRM).

 Susie is a social scientist and, for the past 20 years, her research interests have included: familial relationships; youth transitions; caring relations, identities and practices; patient journeys; and the wider impacts of health conditions and interventions.
 Much of this research has been with children, youth and families.
 Throughout her career, she has worked at the interface between theoretical advances in family and youth research, and applied research that has policy and practice relevance.
 Much of this work has been in interdisciplinary teams straddling different social science disciplines, and the social and biomedical sciences.

 Her previous research included an international collaboration focusing on adolescent nutrition in low- and middle-income countries (GCRF, 2017-19), a novel study of the impact on carers of a long-term childhood health condition (NIHR HTA, 2015-17), an analysis of qualitative data to understand how doctor-patient communication about cancer can be improved (Cancer Research UK, 2019), and a 12-year qualitative longitudinal study of transitions to adulthood (ESRC, 2003-2016).